broker0/py_astealth/DESIGN.md

 `SyncStealthApiClient` also accepts optional parameter - **`context`** a `StealthContext` instance defining how coroutines are executed.
-If not provided, a new `StealthSession` instance will be created.
+If not provided, a default context of `DefaultContextManager` will be used.

 Execution Contexts